 - In 1956, the Northern Virginia Surveyors Association presented Mickey Mantle with a gold-plated, 600-foot surveyor’s tape, Wikipedia also mentions.
 The tape symbolized the distance Mantle’s amazing home runs travelled.
 The term “tape-measure homer” was coined in the 1950s to describe Mantle’s superlong hits, according to Jane Leavy in an NPR interview.

 - A tape measure is the first measuring tool listed in the Threads Sewing Guide.
 According to our guide, most modern tape measures are 60 inches long, with extralong versions at 120 inches.
-The longer versions are particularly useful for home décor sewing projects.

 - Wear your love of accurate measuring on your “sleeve” with a tape measure bracelet.
 There are working versions, such as the Wrist Ruler by ILoveHandles.
 Or you can choose a purely decorative option such as the aluminum cuff from Neurons Not Included.